 I am now retired, allegedly!
 I have a small studio in my garden in Beckenham and I continue to enjoy making pottery on a small scale which I enjoy selling at craft fairs.

-From 1978 until 2007 I continued to work as a dance lecturer at Laban, apart from a seven year period when I left the college to develop Millbrook Pottery.
-I have also continued to dance professionally and I have danced in many films and TV costume dramas and despite now being 75 I have danced in the Royal Opera House production of "La Traviata" for the last 23 years.
+From 1978 until 2007 I continued to work as a dance lecturer at Laban in South East London, apart from a seven year period when I left the college to develop Millbrook Pottery.
+I have also continued to dance professionally throughout the last 57 years and have danced in numerous films and TV costume dramas including the well known BBC production of "Pride and Prejudice" and despite now being 76 I have danced in the Royal Opera House production of "La Traviata" for the last 25 years.
+I am hoping that I will still be dancing in "La Traviata" when I am 80 years old!
+And making pottery for even longer!